 You can’t go to the Netherlands without seeing windmills.
 Or canals.
-Kinderdijk, an easy day trip from Rotterdam, is a classic Dutch landscape of water and windmills.
-It is also a place to learn about the long struggle between the people, their land, and the sea.
+The windmills of Kinderdijk, an easy day trip from Rotterdam, are part of a classic Dutch landscape of water, dykes and wind power.
+Kinderdijk is also a place to learn about the long struggle between the people, their land, and the sea.

 The whole story of this part of The Netherlands is based around attempts to reclaim the land from the sea.
 Kinderdijk is a part of that story, with a canal and 19 windmills.
 These were once part of a complex system of water management.

 Over the years more modern methods of managing the land and the water have developed, and windmills have gradually disappeared from the landscape.
-However the Kinderdijk windmills have been retained so that visitors can learn the history of the area.
-Kinderdijk became a UNESCO World Heritage Site in 1997.
+However the windmills of Kinderdijk have been retained so that visitors can learn the history of the area.
+Kinderdijk became a UNESCO World Heritage Site in 1997, one of 10 UNESCO sites in the Netherlands.

 The windmills remained in use until the 20th century.
 At Kinderdijk the show windmills give you an idea of how a miller and his family would have lived in the 1950s.
 It seems to have been a self sufficient existence, with each family having a small plot of land to grow food and keep chickens.